phurwicz/hover-gallery/README.md

-# hover-docs-media
+# hover-gallery
-Repository storing the media files for the documentation of hover
+Repository storing the media files for usage applications of hover